tbarn/new-website/posts/2020-in-review-taylor-barnett.md

 [SREcon Americas 2020: Exposing the Human Factor](https://www.transposit.com/blog/srecon-americas-2020-exposing-the-human-factor/)

 ## <i class="fas fa-file-alt"></i> Documentation:
+I worked on various new and updated docs pages for the Transposit docs.

 [Transposit Docs Update](https://transposit.com/docs)

 ## <i class="fab fa-twitch"></i> Streaming:
+This year I figured out what Twitch even is.
+I was a guest on a couple of shows this year, but I am interested in exploring streaming, including while writing code, in 2021.

 [DevOps Party Games guest](https://devopspartygames.com/posts/Episode-2/) [Equinix Metal Developer Family Feud guest](https://www.twitch.tv/videos/839371446)

 ## <i class="fas fa-volume-up"></i> Talks:
+Virtual talks, big oof.
+It was a rough year giving virtual talks, but I still managed to give my average number of talks.
+I've never wanted to do more than a talk every couple of months since I like to focus on other forms of content too.
+Although I'm probably going to write a couple new talks in 2021.

 Failover Conf - [Human-in-the-Loop DevOps](https://noti.st/tbarn/f4UjZF/human-in-the-loop-devops)
 [MLH Fellowship](https://fellowship.mlh.io/) Chat on Working Remotely